writethedocs/www/docs/conf/na/2017/index.rst

 Tickets
 -------

-Tickets are sold out.
+Tickets are on sale now.
-Thanks to everyone who bought them!
+We do expect the event to sell out, so don't wait to purchase!

 Ticket includes: